AvramRobert/buccaneer/README.md

 val adder = (add - int - int)(_ + _)
 ```
 As you can see, you define the name of your command, what parameters it takes and then associate a
-function block with that description. buccaneer makes sure that the associated function will always require
+function block with them. *buccaneer* makes sure that the associated function will always require
 the exact arguments and arity that you defined in your description.
 In the above example, the command takes 2 ints and therefore the associated function has an arity of two
 with types `(Int, Int)`.